 talk about bird flu, most people in the United States don't have to worry about

-in the U.S. But you can take steps to lower your chances of getting
+You can take steps to lower your chances of getting

 organizations are studying and keeping track of bird flu, including what is

 being done to prevent its spread.
 Their websites have the most up-to-date

 Writing Committee of the Second World Health Organization Consultation on Clinical Aspects of Human Infection with Avian Influenza A (H5N1) Virus (2008).
 Update on avian influenza A (H5N1) virus infection in humans.
 New England Journal of Medicine, 358(3): 261–273.